RyanHefford/Space-Flotilla/README.md

 beam attack.
 When gunned down, Overlords will respawn via small alien ship sacrifices from the corners of the map.
 Last as long as possible and get your best score!

+Extra Scene: 'Pathfinding' scene which is meant to show the Path Smoothing functionality.
+Details on how to use it is in the report.